amsul/pickadate.js/readme.md

 - [Classes option revised](http://amsul.github.com/pickadate.js/docs.htm#classes)

-### Contribute if you please :)
+## Contributing

-I encourage people to fork and send pull requests of their own custom `pickadate.css` file so we can build a repository of themes to select from.
+Fork away and send in pull requests of your own custom `pickadate.css` file so we can build [a repository of themes](https://github.com/amsul/pickadate.js/tree/gh-pages/themes).

+**Send all pull requests to the [dev](https://github.com/amsul/pickadate.js/tree/dev) branch**.

 ---